chpc-tech-eval/scc/tutorial0/README.md

-Tutorial 0: Setting Up virtual environment
+Tutorial 0: Setting Up a Virtual Environment
 ======================================================

 This tutorial will help you become familiar with Virtual Computing and will also serve as an introduction to setting up a cluster.
 This tutorial will start with installing and setting up VirtualBox, an environment you can use to setup and initiate virtual machines (VM).